robertgagnon726/ai-codegen/README.md

 ## Roadmap

-- [ ] Make config integration smarter
+- [ ] Make config integration smarter.
+Implement using js or something that offers better typing/autocomplete
-- [ ] Use a custom file the the env.
-Create a script to set this up and add it to the .gitignore
 - [ ] Create a setup script that adds the api key, adds a script to package.json, adds the secret file to .gitignore(or create .gitignore if it doesn't exist)
 - [ ] Filter out files to ensure only js and ts files are included in context
 - [ ] Setup ESLint and Prettier for consistent code formatting.